-This page is a blog on building an Irish 15-foot (4.6 metre) gandelow - a small open wooden fishing boat rowed by two people and made in a traditional manner.
+This page documents the steps in designing and building a small Irish gandelow - an open wooden fishing boat rowed by two people and made in a traditional manner.

-As this size of gandelow is very rare a prototype was built in 2012 for the Maritime Section of the Foynes Flying Boat Museum in Ireland (on the banks of the Shannon estuary).
+As this size of gandelow is very rare so a prototype was built in 2012 for the Maritime Section of the Foynes Flying Boat Museum in Ireland (on the banks of the Shannon estuary).
 It showed that a small gandelow would be an ideal recreational boat - easy to take by trailer to a lake or a small river for family fun.
 In 2017 we designed and built the version below.

-You can download basic plans here (PDF).
-It contains diagrams and dimensions in Imperial, ie inches and feet, and metric sizes.
-Later, detailed plans (not instructions) for the 15-foot gandelow will come in a book to be published in 2018.
-If you want some guidance on general boat-building techniques then go to sites such as WoodenBoat publications.
+You can download basic plans for it here (PDF).
+They contain diagrams and dimensions in Imperial, ie inches and feet, and metric sizes.
+The PDF does not contain guidance on general boat-building techniques - they are available from sites such as WoodenBoat publications.

 The posts below record the stages in the building process and are in date order (most recent first).
-In this blog we refer to ‘Step 1’, Step 2’, Task 2-2 etc. These are from the book ‘Building a River Shannon Gandelow: Step-by-Step Guide with Plans’ which you can buy on the Shop Now page.
+In this blog we refer to ‘Step 1’, Step 2’, Task 2-2 etc. These are from the book ‘Building a River Shannon Gandelow: Step-by-Step Guide with Plans’ published in 2015.
 For reference, the full list of steps are in this PDF.

 To contribute to this blog - please email your comments to me and I will include them (if appropriate).

 Links to posts by month: 2019: January.
 2018: June.
 2017: November, October, September, August, July, June, May, April, March, February, January.

 2016 - December, November, October, September, August, July, June, May, April.